Saramsa Garden gangtok

 saramsa Garden places to visit in gangtok

-Five years later, a wide variety of orchids was introduced.
-In 1975, the garden was converted into an orchidarium.
+Five years later, they introduced a wide variety of orchids.
+In 1975, they converted the garden into an orchidarium.
 Presently, the garden flourishes with a wide variety of trees and plants.
-Most of the plants were introduced between 1975 – 1980.
+They introduced most of the plants between 1975 and 1980.

 Long after, in 2008, the garden got a global focus.
-‘International Flori Show 2008’ the state’s first international flower and horticulture exhibition was hosted here.
+They hosted the state’s first international flower and horticulture exhibition, ‘Internati here.
 The Government of Sikkim held this event to promote the state as an agricultural center.
 Around 50,000 visitors attended the event in a single day.
 Thus, the event intensified the significance of the garden.
 The place rose from a mere picnic spot to the prime horticultural carnival hub.

 A Peek Into its Development & Current Status